garrandall/popular-music-data/tracks/hay-crucial-conflict.md

 Gotta pause some nigga tryin' to blow my high
 Smokin all that hay with no money.
 Now truly this bitch wanna do me
-So i hit the 151bacardi
+So I hit the 151bacardi
 She high like the sun
 Thick like cornbread,and i'm ready to party.
 That hay got me so gotdamn horny
-But i don't like that tramp.
+But I don't like that tramp.
 The only reason I'm poppin that coochie cause the hoe had a book of foodstamps.
-And i got the munchies
+And I got the munchies
 I need soul food.
 Collard greens or pinto beans.
 If you smoke hay like the conflict do,
-Then you know what the hell i mean.
+Then you know what the hell I mean.